MikeRomaa/senior-project/README.md

             '.fits'
         ) AS url
     FROM SpecObj AS spec
-    -- Filters out any spectra that have known problems WHERE
+    WHERE
-        spec.zWarning = 0 AND
+        -- Filters out any spectra that have known problems spec.zWarning = 0 AND
-        spec.class = "STAR"
+        -- Limits our scope to just stars spec.class = 'STAR'
     ORDER BY NEWID()
     ```